Gabapentinoid: Distribution

-Gabapentin, pregabalin, and phenibut all cross the blood–brain barrier and enter the central nervous system.
+Gabapentin, pregabalin, Baclofen and phenibut all cross the blood–brain barrier and enter the central nervous system.
 However, due to their low lipophilicity, the gabapentinoids require active transport across the blood–brain barrier.
 The LAT1 is highly expressed at the blood–brain barrier and transports the gabapentinoids that bind to it across into the brain.
 As with intestinal absorption of gabapentin mediated by LAT1, transport of gabapentin across the blood–brain barrier by LAT1 is saturable.
 Gabapentin does not bind to other drug transporters such as P-glycoprotein (ABCB1) or OCTN2 (SLC22A5).

 Gabapentin and pregabalin are not significantly bound to plasma proteins (<1%).
-The phenibut analogue baclofen shows low plasma protein binding of 30%.
+Baclofen shows low plasma protein binding of 30%.

 Metabolism

-Gabapentin, pregabalin, and phenibut all undergo little or no metabolism.
+Gabapentin, pregabalin, Baclofen and phenibut all undergo little or no metabolism.
 Conversely, gabapentin enacarbil, which acts as a prodrug of gabapentin, must undergo enzymatic hydrolysis to become active.
 This is done via non-specific esterases in the intestines and to a lesser extent in the liver.

 Elimination

-Gabapentin, pregabalin, and phenibut are all eliminated renally in the urine.
-They all have relatively short elimination half-lives, with reported values of 5.0 to 7.0 hours, 6.3 hours, and 5.3 hours, respectively.
+Gabapentin, pregabalin, Baclofen and phenibut are all eliminated renally in the urine.
+They all have relatively short elimination half-lives, with reported values of 5.0 to 7.0 hours, 6.3 hours, 2.0 to 5.0 hours and 5.3 hours, respectively.
 Similarly, the terminal half-life of gabapentin enacarbil IR (as active gabapentin) is short at approximately 4.5 to 6.5 hours.
 Because of its short elimination half-life, gabapentin must be administered 3 to 4 times per day to maintain therapeutic levels.
 Similarly, pregabalin has been given 2 to 3 times per day in clinical studies.
 Phenibut, also, is taken 3 times per day.
 Conversely, gabapentin enacarbil is taken twice a day and gabapentin XR (brand name Gralise) is taken once a day.